Louis Slotin: Legacy

 We saw at last your noble heart revealed.

 The official story released at the time was that Slotin, by quickly removing the upper hemisphere, was a hero for ending the reaction and protecting seven other observers in the room: "Dr. Slotin's quick reaction at the immediate risk of his own life prevented a more serious development of the experiment which would certainly have resulted in the death of the seven men working with him, as well as serious injury to others in the general vicinity."
 This interpretation of events was endorsed at the time by Graves, who stood closest to Slotin when the accident occurred.
 Graves, like Slotin, had previously displayed a low concern for nuclear safety and later alleged that fallout risks were "concocted in the minds of weak malingerers."
 Schreiber, another witness to the accident, spoke out publicly decades later, arguing that Slotin was using improper and unsafe procedures, endangering the others in the lab along with himself.
 Robert B. Brode had reported hearsay to that effect back in 1946.

 Slotin's accident is echoed in the 1947 film The Beginning or the End, in which a scientist assembling the bomb destined for Hiroshima dies after coming into contact with radioactive material.

 It was recounted in Dexter Masters' 1955 novel The Accident, a fictional account of the last few days of the life of a nuclear scientist suffering from radiation poisoning.
-Depictions of the criticality incident include the 1989 film Fat Man and Little Boy, in which John Cusack plays a fictional character named Michael Merriman based on Slotin, and the Louis Slotin Sonata, a 2001 off-Broadway play directed by David P. Moore.
+Depictions of the criticality incident include the 1989 film Fat Man and Little Boy, in which John Cusack plays a fictional character named Michael Merriman based on Slotin, and the Louis Slotin Sonata, which premiered in 1999 at the Circle X Theatre in Los Angeles; subsequent productions include a 2001 off-Broadway production, directed by David P. Moore.
+William Salyers played Slotin in both these productions.

 In 1948, Slotin's colleagues at Los Alamos and the University of Chicago initiated the Louis A. Slotin Memorial Fund for lectures on physics given by distinguished scientists such as Robert Oppenheimer, Luis Walter Alvarez, Hans Bethe.
 The memorial fund lasted until 1962.
 In 2002, an asteroid discovered in 1995 was named 12423 Slotin in his honour.

-In 2025, Louis' experiment and accident are featured in "The Demon Core" a short film by J. Zachary Thurman.